badgerhoneymoon/DeerProject/README.md

 # DeerProject
 ### 🎓 Problem

-White-tailed deer munching on the crops in fields of Delaware.
-I'm building a deer-chasing drone system 🦌
+🦌 White-tailed deer munching on the crops in fields of Delaware.
+I'm building a deer-chasing drone system.

-💡Idea: a static camera spots an animal and summons a buzzing drone.
+💡 Idea: a static camera spots an animal and summons a buzzing drone.

-🤞If all goes well, my tenants will have one less thing to worry about with deer unharmed.
+🤞 If all goes well, my tenants will have one less thing to worry about with deer unharmed.

 ### Hardware
 - Drone Tello Ryze - for tests